-Give students the worksheet "Exercise: Healthy Choice" (Activity 2-P) to complete.
+Give students the worksheet "Exercise: Heart-Smart Choices" (Activity 3-N) to complete.
 Have them draw or cut out a picture from a magazine that represents an activity they like to do.
-Have them describe the activity and explain how it helps their heart.
+Have them describe the activity, determine whether it is an aerobic or anaerobic activity, and explain how the activity helps their heart.
 Have them repeat the procedure for an activity that they want to learn.
-Have them describe the activity and write how they think it will help their heart.
+Have them describe the activity, determine whether is aerobic or anaerobic, and write how they think it will help their heart.